Sawan-k-yadav/Git-And-Docker/README.md

 13. ``` git branch branch-name ``` - To create new branch.
 14. ``` git checkout branch-name ``` - To switch to other branch.
 15. ``` git merge branch-name ``` - To merge to branch.
++ Note: If I will create any file or do any changes in the code from branchA (other than main branch) then after commit that will not appear in main branch.